lmcai/PhyloHerb/README.md

 ### 6. Assembly QC

 After the assemblies are completed, you can summarize the results using the `qc` function of phyloherb.
-For each species, it will extract the following information: the number of total input reads, the number of reads used for assembly, average base coverage, the total length of the assembly, GC%, and whether the assembly is circularized.
+For each species, it will extract the following information: the number of total input reads, the number of reads mapped to the target region, average base coverage, the total length of the assembly, GC%, and whether the assembly is circularized.

 ```
 python phyloherb.py -m qc -s sample_sheet.tsv -i <directory containing assemblies> -o <output directory>